 With Hartke's HyDrive series, you get the best of both worlds: the warm tone of traditional paper cones and the clear, punchy attack of aluminum.
 HyDrive's patented Hybrid Cone Technology produces a speaker that uses an outside paper cone to push a warm, deep low frequency and an inner aluminum cone that produces mids and highs that cut, yet still remain sweet.

 If you're ever in NYC, head down to the Bass Lounge in Sam Ash on 34th St. and say hello to Larry Hartke for me.
-He knows everyone in the business and always has a great story.
+He knows everyone in the business and always has a great story to tell.

 For effects I use an FX8 by Fractal Audio.
 I can't say enough about this unit.
 I've had gigs where I didn't need much of any effects, others where I've strung together loads of pedals, and others where I used a multi-FX unit.
 Pedals are great, but not very flexible and require some tap dancing skills without a switching unit.
 Fractal has made the first muli-FX pedalboard I've ever seen that gives me the clarity and transparency of my favorite pedals while giving me the flexibility to accommodate 3 basses (any one of which I might play with a pick or not) and a Chapman Stick™ (with independent simultaneous guitar and bass effects), all with custom level and EQ settings.